active-interest/seo-ultimate/readme.txt

 == Changelog ==

+= Version 4.5.2 (August 18, 2010) =
+* Bugfix: Fixed bug where Deeplink Juggernaut would "lose" the Destination URLs of all but the most recently-added autolink

 = Version 4.5.1 (August 14, 2010) =
 * Bugfix: Deeplink Juggernaut no longer "loses" Destination URLs (bug was introduced in 3.9)